 Do you hold many weddings in your parish?
 How is your parish supporting those in the above categories?

-The National Statistics Socio-economic Classification (NS-SeC) is an occupationally based classification but has rules to provide coverage of the whole adult population.
+Classification (NS-SeC) is occupationally based classification but has rules to provide coverage of the whole adult population.
+The NS-SeC provides an indication of